Show All Answers

 No tax is paid if the transfer is to immediate family.
 WisDOT Title & Registration Application

+Yes, since 2002 there is an agreement signed at the time of a development that requires a stormwater pond and other facilities to be inspected every 5 years and one report submitted to the Village.
+A homeowners association HOA may take on this responsibility for all owners in a subdivision.
 It is important though as an owner of a stormwater pond to inspect it at least yearly to make sure the pond outlet is not clogged, trash is removed and trees are not growing wild in the pond or on it's banks such as Willow trees.
-Stormwater Inspection

 The following is a complete list of payment options: